JamesKrW/JamesKrW.github.io/_pages/about.md

   - /about.html
 ---

 I'm a second-year graduate student from Pre-Doctoral MPCS, University of Chicago.
 My researh interest is broadly about natural language processing, reinforcement learning and machine learning theory.
-My current research goal is to to develop advanced language models capable of addressing tangible, real-world challenges.
-I'm fortuate to be under the guidance of Prof. Hongyuan Mei at TTIC.
+My current research goal is to to develop advanced language models capable of addressing real-world challenges.
+I'm fortuate to be advised by Prof. Hongyuan Mei at TTIC.
 I also collaborate with Mo Yu from Wechat AI.

 Before joining Uchicago, I received my Bachelor's degree in Computer Science from Shanghai Jiao Tong University, where I was a part of the Explainable AI group and had the honor of being mentored by Prof. Quanshi Zhang.